ssbb/awesome-zmk/README.md

 - [zmk-split-peripheral-input-relay](https://github.com/badjeff/zmk-split-peripheral-input-relay) - This module adds an input relay to the input subsystem for ZMK.
 This would allow, for example, sending trackpoint events from the peripheral to the center split.
 - [zmk-split-peripheral-output-relay](https://github.com/badjeff/zmk-split-peripheral-output-relay) - This module adds an output relay for ZMK.
 This allows sending events from the central to peripherals, for example, to trigger haptic feedback or LEDs on certain events.
 - [zmk-behavior-insomnia](https://github.com/badjeff/zmk-behavior-insomnia/) - Insomnia Behavior for ZMK.
 This module prevents the board from entering sleep mode if BLE is connected, useful for multi-peripheral setups to avoid continuous BLE advertisement scanning.
-- [zmk-antecedent-morph](https://github.com/ssbb/zmk-antecedent-morph) - ZMK Antecedent Morph Behavior aka Adaptive Keys
+- [zmk-antecedent-morph](https://github.com/ssbb/zmk-antecedent-morph) - ZMK Antecedent Morph Behavior aka Adaptive Keys.

 ## Drivers